DKISTDC/dkist/docs/topic_guides/config.rst

 .. code-block:: python

     >>> import dkist
     >>> dkist.write_default_config()
-    INFO: The configuration file has been successfully written to /home/stuart/.dkist/config/dkist.cfg [astropy.config.configuration]
+    INFO: The configuration file has been successfully written to ...dkist.cfg [astropy.config.configuration] True
-    True

 This should print out the location where the file was written, then you can edit this file with the values of your configuration options.